alvesmarcel/ios-nanodegree-pitch-perfect/README.md

 ```shell
 $ git clone https://github.com/alvesmarcel/ios-nanodegree-pitch-perfect.git
 ```
-Then open UdacityPitchPerfect.xcodeproj in Xcode and build it.
+Then open UdacityPitchPerfect.xcodeproj in Xcode (7.0 or above) and build it.

 ## Usage